jomapps/broadstreet-campaigns/docs/entity-reference/database-models.md

 ## Overview

 This document serves as the **single source of truth** for all database model definitions in the Broadstreet Campaigns application.
-It provides a comprehensive overview of each entity's structure, relationships, and business rules.
+It provides a comprehensive overview of each entity's structure, relationships, business rules, and **Zustand store integration patterns**.

 The application uses a **dual-database architecture** with MongoDB as the local database and the Broadstreet API as the remote data source.
 Data synchronization occurs at two specific points: Dashboard "Sync Data" (download from Broadstreet) and Local-Only "Upload to Broadstreet" (upload to Broadstreet).

+## Zustand Store Integration

+All database models are fully integrated with the **Zustand store architecture** as defined in `docs/implementation/zustand-implementation.md`.
+Key integration points:

+- **Server-Side Data Fetching**: Models are fetched server-side and passed to client components for store initialization
+- **Type Safety**: All models use comprehensive TypeScript interfaces that align with store state types
+- **ID Management**: Models follow the three-tier ID system with proper `EntitySelectionKey` support
+- **Variable Naming**: All model fields follow the standardized naming conventions from `docs/variable-origins.md`

 ## Database Configuration